Online Law Enforcement Degree Courses

 (36 credits, all courses are 3 credits.
 Courses are listed in the recommended sequence.)

-This course focuses on the elements of law enforcement administration and the factors influencing successful organizations through effective hiring, training, and support of employees.
-The course examines organizational theory, design and communication, along with the processes of planning and decision making.
-The effects of stress and adverse behavior are reviewed with relation to the organization and requirements of the administration.
+This course introduces students to the concepts involved in law enforcement administration and the factors influencing successful organizations through effective hiring, training, and support of employees.
+The course explores organizational theory, design and communication, along with the processes of planning and decision making.
+The effects of stress and adverse behavior are also reviewed with relation to the organization and requirements of the administration.
 Politics, labor relations, and fiscal management are addressed in correlation with the effects on law enforcement administration process.

 LEA 312 Community Policing